 Book now: Bocca di Lupo

-This smart Mayfair joint backs up its stylish looks (think plush seating and glittering chandeliers) with some serious substance.
-Perfect for date night, dishes such as oozing burrata and pasta spun in a wheel of cheese are guaranteed to ignite romance.
+What: Bocconcino backs up its stylish looks (think plush seating and glittering chandeliers) with some serious substance.
+Perfect for date night, Bocconcino boasts dishes such as oozing burrata with baby plum tomatoes and pesto and pasta spun in a wheel of cheese, which are guaranteed to ignite romance.
+If that weren't enough, you can also enjoy DJ performances on Wednesday through to Saturday, and bottomless pizza and prosecco (or Aperol Spritz) on weekends.

-Fresh pasta joints are no longer the novelty they once were in London, but this casual Covent Garden restaurant will win you over with its buzzy atmosphere and pocket-friendly prices.
+What: Fresh pasta joints are no longer the novelty they once were in London, but this small group of casual pasta restaurants from the mind of ex-Locanda Locatelli chef Louis Korovilas will win you over with its buzzy atmosphere and pocket-friendly prices.
 Our advice?
-Order the intensely buttery potato and sage gnocchi.
+Order the intensely buttery potato and sage gnocchi, and do your best to get a seat at the intimate kitchen counter.

 Murano, Mayfair

-Angela Hartnett’s Mayfair flagship is a fine diner like they used to make them, combining an exquisite ‘Britalian’ menu with slick, unobtrusive service.
-Prices can be high, but the excellent value set lunch menu offers a budget-minded way around them.
+What: Angela Hartnett’s Mayfair flagship is a fine diner like they used to make them, combining an exquisite ‘Britalian’ menu with slick, unobtrusive service, and decked out in the eponymous Venetian glass.
+Prices can be high, but the excellent value set lunch menu offers a budget-minded way around them - enjoy tuna tartare, plaice caponata, and vegetable ragu orecchiette for less.

 Book now: Murano